lantunes/netomaton/demos/reversible_ca/README.md

 <img src="https://raw.githubusercontent.com/lantunes/netomaton/master/resources/rule122R.png" width="50%"/>

+In the cellular automaton above, initial conditions represent a highly ordered state.
+The systems evolves to increasingly disordered states, and, as expected, the entropy of the system increases with time.

 <img src="https://raw.githubusercontent.com/lantunes/netomaton/master/resources/rule122Rb.png" width="50%"/>

-The second cellular automata (the bottom plot) is carefully constructed so that it begins in an apparently more disordered state, and evolves to something more ordered, contrary to what we typically expect to observe in Nature.
-The average cell Shannon entropies are also plotted, and are computed using the built-in function `average_cell_entropy`.
+The cellular automata above is carefully constructed so that it begins in an apparently more disordered state, and evolves to something more ordered, contrary to what we typically expect to observe in Nature.

+The average cell Shannon entropies are also plotted in the two preceding figures, and are computed using the built-in function `average_cell_entropy`.
 (Note that the cellular automata along the bottom of the plots above describe the time evolution going from left-to-right instead of the usual top-to-bottom.)